Friendly paths for finite subsets of plane integer lattice. I: Friendly paths

-Prior to passing to proofs, we note that the given setup has a natural $N$-dimensional analogue for all natural $N$ (save for $N=1$).
+Prior to passing to proofs, we note that the given setup has a natural $N$-dimensional analogue for all positive integers $N\geq 2$.
 Also, it has a $2$-dimensional analogue for a hexagonal lattice.
-Though a topic of lattice paths is essentially covered in \cite{stanley}, the interaction between finite subsets of $\mathbb{Z}^{2}$ and lattice paths, provided by the notion of a ``friendly path", is a new and intriguing topic with several ramifications (possibly, leading to modular forms; see Subsection \ref{expect}).
+Though a topic of lattice paths is a basic one in combinatorics and is essentially covered in \cite{stanley}, the interaction between finite subsets of $\mathbb{Z}^{2}$ and lattice paths, provided by the notion of a ``friendly path", is a new and intriguing topic with several ramifications (possibly, even leading to modular forms; see Subsection \ref{expect}).